sib-swiss/NGS-introduction-training/docs/day1/quality_control.md

 ### Download and evaluate an E. coli dataset

-**Exercise:** If you haven't already done so, create a directory called `workdir` in your home directory and make the directory your current directory.

-!!! note "If working with Docker"
-    If you have mounted your local directory to `/root/workdir`, this directory should already exist.

-??? done "Answer"
-    ```sh
-    cd ~
-    mkdir workdir
-    cd workdir
-    ```

 Check out the dataset at [SRA](https://www.ncbi.nlm.nih.gov/sra/?term=SRR519926).

 **Exercise:** Browse around the SRA entry and answer these questions: